obumnwabude/devfestabakaliki2024/README.md

 We currently have 2 ticket categories:

-1. Premium: Event Access for ₦3,000
+1. Premium: Event Access for FREE
-2. Luxury: Event and Swag Access for ₦10,000
+2. Luxury: Event and Swag Access for ₦5,000

 ## Admin